 National and Statewide Increase in Syphilis Cases

 Once on a trajectory for elimination in the United States, the rate of syphilis infection has been increasing every year since 2001.
-National rates of primary and secondary (P&S) stages of syphilis-- the most infectious stages-- have increased almost every year, increasing 11.2% during 2018–2019.
-Rates increased among both males and females, in all regions of the United States, and among all racial/Hispanic ethnicity groups.
-Indiana is at a record-high rate of P&S syphilis cases, surpassing the 1999-2000 outbreak with 7.6 cases per 100,000 in 2020* (see figure below).
+National rates of primary and secondary (P&S) stages of syphilis-- the most infectious stages-- have increased almost every year, increasing 28.6% during 2020–2021.
+Rates increased among both males and females, in all regions of the United States, and in all age groups.
+Rates of P&S syphilis increased in all racial/Hispanic ethnicity groups, with greatest increases among non-Hispanic American Indian or Alaska Native persons who also had the highest P&S syphilis rate in 2021.1 Indiana is at a record-high rate of P&S syphilis cases with 10.8 cases per 100,000 in 2021.
 Congenital syphilis cases have also increased at the state and national levels, which is a major public health concern.
+Indiana reported 20 cases of congenital syphilis (rate of 25.0 cases per 100,000 live births).
+The 2021 national congenital syphilis rate was 77.9 cases per 100,000 live birth, which was an 30.5% increase relative to 2020.1

 Please use the documents at the links provided below for guidance on managing syphilis diagnosed in your patients.